 Removal or destruction would definitely apply to Confederate monuments located in State Capitals, in Local City Halls, Courthouses, and Hall of US Congress.

 For the sake of unharmful compromise Option 1 should not apply to schools, streets, private or public cemeteries, private property, and similar things even regarding Confederate Generals.
 There should not be anything bothersome or overwhelming about a street or school name or cemetery or private property.
-We all have to be grown up and not let everything bother us.
+Size and prominence should be a consideration.
+We all have to be grown up and not let everything bother us (1 Corinthians 13:11-13).
 Nevertheless, if some localities desire to apply Option 1 to schools and streets that would be reasonable.
 It would especially be reasonable since many African-American Schools were loss or renamed during integration.
 But I think it would be unreasonable to apply Option 1 to cemeteries, public or private as cemeteries are about dead folks who can bring us no harm.

 My overall reasoning is that slavery alone without association with the Civil War is not sufficient since that would mean taking action like renaming Washington D.C.
 Black Americans should be grown up and compromise, be understanding, and forgive and accept Slavery alone as insufficient reason to cry against symbolism.

 Option 5 – Permanent Protected Signs or Engravings

 Option 5 was considered as a strong candidate but ultimately considered as the most likely second best alternative.
 It was rejected as primary because for large statues such as a Confederate General sitting on a large horse, the monument would be seen from a distance but any protected sign or engraving would not be ascertainable.
 Also, the mere fact that such statues exist honors the Civil War and its goal of preserving the institution of slavery.
 The engraving alternatives would probably be less costly than removing and relocating monuments.
 But cost should not be the major factor here.